AhamedShimak/AhamedShimak/README.md

 ## About me
 I am an automation and electrical engineer with a keen interest in artificial intelligence (AI).
 I am passionate about creating innovative solutions.
 I would like to continue my career in artificial intelligence (AI).
 I’m a fast learner and can work with minimal supervision.
-I have completed a machine learning course and additionally have experience with data science-related work.